DiamondRock Hospitality Company (DRH) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of DRH

-Many brokerage firms have already submitted their reports for DRH stocks, with Morgan Stanley repeating the rating for DRH by listing it as a “Equal-Weight.”
-The predicted price for DRH in the upcoming period, according to Morgan Stanley is $10 based on the research report published on December 05th of the previous year 2022.
+Many brokerage firms have already submitted their reports for DRH stocks, with Wells Fargo repeating the rating for DRH by listing it as a “Overweight.”
+The predicted price for DRH in the upcoming period, according to Wells Fargo is $9 based on the research report published on March 30th of the current year 2023.

-Wells Fargo gave a rating of “Equal Weight” to DRH, setting the target price at $10 in the report published on August 29th of the previous year.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see DRH reach a price target of $10.
+The rating they have provided for DRH stocks is “Equal-Weight” according to the report published on December 05th, 2022.

 Insider Trading